Home Health Aide Training in Long Island with School Overviews

 |Retention Rate (2016-2017)*||83% for full-time students||67% for full-time students|

 |Graduation Rate*||46% (students who began in 2011)||23% (students who began in 2014)|

 Sources: *National Center for Education Statistics

 Lehman College is located in Bronx, New York.
-There are more than 12,000 degree-seeking students at this school, which also offers a number of low-cost community education courses.
-The home health aide training course at Lehman College is comprised of 75 hours of in-class training and an additional eight hours of supervised clinical experience with patients.
-Cardio-Pulmonary Resuscitation (CPR) certification is also required as a pre-requisite or co-requisite for HHA certification at this school.
+There are more than 14,000 degree-seeking students at this school, which also offers a number of low-cost community education courses.
+The certified nursing assistant training course at Lehman College is comprised of 100 hours of in-class training and an additional 30 hours of supervised clinical experience with patients.
+Cardio-pulmonary resuscitation (CPR) certification is also required as a prerequisite or co-requisite for HHA certification at this school.
 This course provides the basic training required by this state for working with patients in home-care settings or assisted living facilities.

 Queensborough Community College

-Queensborough Community College, a two-year community college, enrolls more than 16,000 students, and it is located in Bayside, New York.
+Queensborough Community College, a 2-year community college, enrolls more than 15,000 students, and it is located in Bayside, New York.
 This school primarily offers certificates and associate degrees, but also has a comprehensive selection of professional development classes open to the local community.
-The 85-hour course in home health aide training includes eight hours of clinical experience, and it is offered through the continuing education department at Queensborough.
+The 7-course program in patient care technician training includes clinical experience, and it is offered through the continuing education department at Queensborough.
 Students will be offered training in how to perform at-home care for chronically ill, disabled, or elderly patients.
-Pre-requisites for the HHA training course include a high school diploma or GED and U.S. citizenship or legal working permits.
+Prerequisites for the training course include a high school diploma or GED and U.S. citizenship or legal working permits.